KMFSousa/Geo-Tag-Identifier-Program/README.md

+Context: A quick program I made for my second coop back in first year, to help automate some of my tasks.
+Learned a lot about Python back then.

 # Geo-Tag-Identifier-Program

 With the simple intention of being a one stop geo tag output program.
 Orginally created to make my life easier at a coop job I've decided to expand the porject on GitHub to gain some expereince on how this process works.
 I would also like to gain some expereince with tkinter so I will likely give it a GUI and improve the functionality.